rayocta303/RadixLink/README.md

 ---

-## Kontribusi

-Kontribusi sangat diterima!
-Silakan buat pull request atau buka issue untuk bug reports dan feature requests.

-## Lisensi

-Proyek ini dilisensikan di bawah [MIT License](LICENSE).

----

 <p align="center">
-  Made with ❤️ for Indonesian ISPs
+  Made with ❤️ by Hanif Bagus Saputra for Indonesian ISPs
 </p>